vanngocthuyla/Data_Analysis/about.md

 permalink: /about/
 ---

 Ph.D.
-Student in Illinois Tech
+Candidate in Illinois Tech, Chicago, USA

 ### More Information